108: The Slime People

 Oh, God.
 It’s the Watts district.

 Watts is a city district in Los Angeles well known for its racial strife.
-In 1965, riots gripped the area after the arrest of a young African-American for DWI (just outside Watts, actually); rumors started that he had been brutalized by police, and the resentments of the black residents finally boiled over.
+In 1965, riots gripped the area after the arrest of a young Black man for DWI (just outside Watts, actually); rumors started that he had been brutalized by police, and the resentments of the Black residents finally boiled over.
 In the 1970s and ‘80s, violence exploded until a four-year peace process with gang leaders led to an agreement in 1992.
-By the beginning of the 21st century, many blacks had left the district, succeeded by Latinos.
+By the beginning of the 21st century, many Blacks had left the district, succeeded by Latinos.

 An imitation of Señor Wences (real name Wenceslao Moreno; 1896-1999), a Spanish ventriloquist who made frequent appearances on The Ed Sullivan Show.
 He was known for his comic banter with a hand puppet named Johnny and a puppet hidden in a box who went by the name of Pedro.

 Could you stop at a Walmart?
 I need some Tums.

 Walmart is the largest chain of retail stores in the United States.
 The first store was opened in 1962 by Sam Walton as Walton’s Five and Dime in Bentonville, Arkansas, offering discount merchandise at low prices.
 Walton opened many of his stores in small towns, where they often drove local merchants out of business by undercutting their prices.
 By the time of Walton’s death in 1992, there were more than 1,700 Walmart stores.
 As of 2018, there were 11,718 locations around the world.
 Tums is a calcium carbonate antacid produced by GlaxoSmithKline.
 They were first produced by Norcliff Thayer (a now-defunct pharmaceutical company) in 1928.

 “The Slime People.”
 1964.
 Robert Hutton, director.
 A Golan-Globus Production.